 “No one say a word” whispers a staffer

-This week’s photo prompt is provided by Yarnspinner.
-Thank you Yarnspinner!
+This week’s photo prompt is provided by Enisa.
+Thank you Enisa!